This page provides a high-level quick start guide to getting started with your ALMS with Connectivity account.

 To leverage the ease of use and benefits of the Ready-to-Connect gateway, the devices need to be registered and activated before they can communicate on the cellular network.
 The activation process has been integrated with the gateway registration process, allowing you to register your gateway and activate it on the right connectivity and/or device management plan

-The following default plans are available in your ALMS with Connectivity account:
+A number of default plans are available in your ALMS account.
+These may include:

 To register and activate your device: